 Form 1095-B is not required for you to file your taxes.
-It is for your records.
-It is your proof of qualifying health coverage.
+It is for your records and is your proof of qualifying health coverage.
 Therefore, it is important that you keep it along with your other tax documents.

 An Explanation of IRS Form 1095-C

-Employer-provided health insurance offered and if you participated in the provided plan for the fiscal year gets reported on Form 1095-C. The form is sent out by companies that have 50 or more full-time employees or employees with full-time equivalence.
+Available employer-provided health insurance and whether you participated in the provided plan for the fiscal year gets reported on Form 1095-C. The form is sent out by companies that have 50 or more full-time employees or employees with full-time equivalence.
 The key aspect of 1095-C is to report if you took advantage of the insurance made available to you.
 Just like with Form 1095-B, this form is significant in proving if you had minimum essential coverage under the Affordable Health Care Act.

 How Much Is the Penalty for Not Having Coverage?